ujagaga/Quick_mail/README.md

 The `/admin` users page displays each account's count, such as `3 / 10`.
 The small reset icon beside it, labelled **Reset recipients**, clears that account's list and restores all 10 slots.
 Only administrators can reset histories.
 Resetting preserves the account's token, role, and sending cooldown.
 Deleting an account also deletes its recipient history.

-Existing databases are upgraded automatically.
-Older recipients cannot be recovered because earlier versions did not record them, so those accounts begin with empty histories.

-## Token uniqueness

-Device tokens use UUIDv4.
-A SQLite unique index guarantees that two accounts cannot store the same token.
-Account creation, including the initial administrator, retries token collisions with a limit of 10 attempts.

-Existing databases receive the unique index automatically without changing valid tokens.
-If a legacy database contains duplicate tokens, startup fails with an explicit error.
-Resolve the duplicated credentials before restarting; the migration does not silently replace device tokens.

 ## Hosting